craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/publishing-and-status.rst

 Publishing and Status
 =====================

-The **Publishing** under |siteConfig| allows the user to view the publishing status, perform a bulk publish , to publish commits from sandbox repository by commit id and view the publishing queue.
+The **Publishing** under |siteTools| allows the user to view the publishing status, perform a bulk publish , to publish commits from sandbox repository by commit id and view the publishing queue.

 .. _newIa-publishing-status: